Iasa-Global/btabok/pages/engagement_model/views.md

 - [FEAF](https://itabok.iasaglobal.org/itabok3_0/engagement-model-overview-3-0/federal-enterprise-architecture-framework/)

-Organizations have very different levels of maturity with regards to developing architectures, and the architect needs to determine if there are viewpoints already defined in the organization's
+Organizations have very different levels of maturity with regard to developing architectures, and the architect needs to determine if there are viewpoints already defined in the organization's
 <u>repository</u>, if a library is already assembled that can be